scalawithcats/scala-with-cats/src/pages/monads/reader.md

 <div class="callout callout-warning">
   *Kleisli arrows*

-  You may have noticed from console output in this section that `Reader` is implemented in terms of another type called `Kleisli`.
+  You may have noticed from console output that `Reader` is implemented in terms of another type called `Kleisli`.
   *Kleisli arrows* provide a more general form of `Reader` that generalise over the type constructor of the result type.

-  Kleislis are beyond the scope of this book, but will be easy to pick up based on your newfound knowledge of `Reader` and the content we'll cover in the next chapter on monad transformers.
+  We will encounter Kleislis again in Chapter [@sec:monad-transformers].
 </div>